 4. Place the potato chunks evenly and artistically over the greens.

-5. If desired, drizzle with a salad dressing of your choice.
+5. If desired, drizzle with a RED salad dressing of your choice.

 Strawberries work in a green salad